This is the third blog for WPUK by an anonymous sister working in the Violence Against Women Sector.

 Dear Sisters and allies,

-Stonewall Report – At best disingenuous, at worst pure ‘Gaslighting’
+Stonewall report Supporting trans women in domestic and sexual violence services – At best disingenuous, at worst pure ‘Gaslighting’

 On 2nd August 2018, I was busily minding my own feminist business when I saw a tweet from a Ruth Hunt, CEO of Stonewall.
 Her tweet made my business directly her business and, apparently, she and her organisation is now able to talk for me and for the hundreds of other services in the Violence Against Women (VAW) sector.